The Rugby Championship: Competition and format

-The order of fixtures has changed several times in the history of the series.
-In the past each team played the others twice.
+The order of fixtures has changed several times in the history of the competition.
+In previous iterations, each team played each other twice.
 After some tweaking of the schedule it was decided to start the series with two fixtures in either South Africa or New Zealand and move the series to the country that did not host the opening rounds.
 Under this setup Australia's home fixtures were always the middle two in the series.

-The recent reworking of the calendar took effect with the 2006 event.
-This was the result of a new television deal between SANZAR and broadcasters in the United Kingdom and the SANZAR countries.
-Each team plays the other three times.
-In 2006 the series opened in New Zealand and the first four rounds alternated between New Zealand and Australia.
+In 2006 the format was re-worked.
+This was the result of a new television deal between SANZAR and broadcasters in SANZAR countries and the United Kingdom.
+Each team played the other three times.
+The series opened in New Zealand and the first four rounds alternated between New Zealand and Australia.
 The fifth round was in Australia.
 After a one-week break the series returned to New Zealand and then finished with South Africa's three home fixtures.
-Each team has two home fixtures against one team and only one home fixture against the other.
+Each team had two home fixtures against one team and only one home fixture against the other.

-The competition begins in July.
-Originally it had started late in July but, with the expansion of the series, the start date has moved to early in the month.
-It typically ends early in September.
-The Rugby Championship opens after the completion of the Super Rugby competition for the year because players from the SANZAR countries are involved in both.
+The competition between 2006 and 2011 began in early July.
+Originally it had started late in July but, with the expansion of the series, the start date has moved to early in the month before finishing in early September.
+Beginning in the inaugural season of the Rugby Championship, the competition began in August and finished in October, with the exception of shortened editions in Rugby World Cup (RWC) years (2015, 2019, 2023).

+Bonus points

 The winner is determined by a points system: